 A “juror” means any person who is a member of a jury or grand jury serving on a jury panel by any court in Colorado.
 It also includes any person who has been selected or summoned to attend as a prospective juror.
 This includes jurors in criminal and civil court trials.2

 There may be a number of reasons why someone would attempt to bribe a juror.
 A defendant may be facing serious criminal charges, with a conviction resulting in jail time, sex offender status, loss of rights for a felony conviction, or other penalties.
 In some cases, the defendant's family may try and influence a juror with money or other favors.

-Bribery of a juror is a class 4 felony in Colorado.3 The minimum penalty for a class 4 felony conviction for bribing a juror is 2 years in prison and a fine of $2,000.
+As an obstruction of justice crime in Colorado, bribery of a juror is a class 4 felony.3 The minimum penalty for a class 4 felony conviction for bribing a juror is 2 years in prison and a fine of $2,000.
 The maximum penalty for juror bribery is 6 years in prison and a fine of up to $500,000.
 In addition, there is a mandatory parole period of 3 years.

 A felony conviction for bribery can disqualify you from jury duty and prohibit you from holding a public office in the future.
 Bribery is generally considered a “crime of moral turpitude,” which is a crime against the public good.
 Juror bribery and other crimes of moral turpitude may be deportable offenses for individuals with who are not U.S. citizens.

 The crime of bribery in Colorado is offering money or anything of value to a public servant with the intent to influence the public servant's vote, judgment, or other action.
 Bribery is generally charged as a class 3 felony, with penalties including up to 12 years in prison and a fine of up to $750,000.